cpelat/TB-ContextualFactors-FR/README.md

 # TB-ContextualFactors-FR
-Spatial analysis of the socioeconomic determinants of tuberculosis notification rates, in metropolitan France
+Spatial analysis of the socioeconomic determinants of tuberculosis notification rates, in metropolitan France.